frogman/Python/README.md

-# Python Sys Admin Scripts
+# Python Scripting and Automation